badr4y/PetriNet/README.md

 ```

 ## Testing
 This project uses JUnit Jupiter for testing.
+For each specific class, we have conducted unit tests, and we have also verified different boundary conditions.

 You can run the tests using the following command:
 ```
 mvn clean test
 ```

 ## Comparison between the initial conception and the current one
-- The first difference is that we translated the code to english, the names of the methods and variables are all in english now.
+- The first difference is that we translated the code to english, the names of the methods and variables, and the comments are all in english now.
 - We added getters to a number of attributes in different classes for their use in unit testing.
 - The method activate() in the class Transition that initially didn't have a return type now returns a boolean that returns true if the transition was activated and was thus firable and false if not.
 - We added the step() method for PetriNet class that fires all the transitions possible.